jalhadi/herd-daemon/README.md

 ```

 **restart**:
-The restart message is just the string `restart`.
+The restart message is the JSON `{ type: "Restart" }`.
 The purpose of this message type is to inform the client when the daemon is attempting to restart the connection with the Herd servers.
 This message will be received upon sudden connection loss or new api server deployment.
 The daemon will attempt to restart the connection a maximum of 10 times, with 5 seconds of waiting between each attempt.
 If the daemon is unsuccessful in restarting the connection, it will eventually send the `close` message to the client.

 **close**:
-The close message is just the string `close`.
+The close message is the JSON `{ type: "Close" }`.
 The purpose of this message is to notify the client when the daemon is shutting down, which can be due to the client sending `close` to the daemon or due to unsuccessfully connecting/restarting connection with the Herd servers.